gomorpheus/morpheus-docs/release_notes/current.rst

 - Instance Types: Fixed issues with environment prefixes on Instance Types with periods in their name
 - Policies: Fixed an issue with Router Quota policies
 - Git Integration: Successful connection validation added when creating Git repository integrations

-..
-FIXES BELOW THIS LINE NEED REVIEWED
-- API: Push check returns 401 unauthorized for the api key
-- Custom Image upload to OTC || Custom Library item
-- After Deletion - VMs still powered on
-- Extend Character Limitation on Instance Table Columns
-- Members don‚Äôt get added to NSX-V pool
+- API/CLI: Fixed ``/monitoring/push`` 401 error
+- OTC: Fixed minimum disk size issue with local RAW images provisioned to OTC
+- Policies: Fixed Instances in Pending Removal State powering back on due to Power Schedules or Availability service
+- Instances: ``unformatted_name`` and ``unformatted_host_name`` Field Types updates to LONGTEXT
+- NSX-V: Fixed load balancer member association with created pool during provisioning.
+- Tags: Tags created from Option Types with Export as Tag enabled can now be deleted
+- Ansible Tower: Fixed tower job sync issue causing existing tasks to not trigger job in Tower.
+Existing tasks should be edited and saved to rebind.
+- API/CLI: Fixed error on ``GET /api/approvals/${id}`` / ``morpheus approvals get ${id}``
+- Nutanix: Root disk Datastore is no longer selectable and defaults to the templates datastore as required by Nutanix
-- NSX-V Virtual Server issue
+- NSX-V: Fixed DLR Group scoping visibility issue
-- Tags not removing
-- NSX-V: DLR showing up in the create network page which is group scoped
-- Unable to add new Firewall rules in the DLR created with the group scope
-- HA K8s Doesn't Work
-- Morpheus does not create PTR records using Infoblox integration
-- Ansible Tower tasks are not executed as Jobs in Tower
-- API: Get a Specific Approval: 403 error when calling on app
-- Nutanix provision - hide datastore selection on root disk - add cluster
-- Search field app opens create new app window when hit enter
-- NSX Network routing functionality is getting removed while trying to delete the network
-- Limited Column in network_security_group table
+- NSX-V: "Infrastructure: Network Router Firewalls" permission added addresses new Firewall DLR visibility and creation permissions
+- Apps: Fixed pressing `Enter` opening App Provision wizard when cursor focus is in App search field
+- NSX: Added validation to SNX network deletion to prevent removal of associations when Network deletion does not succeed
+- Networks: Network Security Group ``externalId`` character limit expanded to 512
 - UI error message doesn‚Äôt surface for the used NSX networks deletion
 - New NSX-T segment created from morpheus defaults to the first TZ after creation
+- Nutanix: Fixed Hypervisor stat sync

+.. - HA K8s Doesn't Work --4.2.6

  - Unable to create ICMP rule on AWS Security Group
  - Command for creating new instance cannot specify Group Name with JSON file
  - Network Flashes / disappears if Group access is lost on the network permission
  - English (South Africa): Cost/Sale Price change on Save because of comma decimal
  - Persona tab doesn‚Äôt get cloned
  - Spinning ball - Activity History Details
  - Status for applications and instances in AWS ( No Agent)
  - User role Network permission with Group shouldn‚Äôt provide access to All groups
  - File >2GB fails to upload to Azure-backed archive
  - containerid.domain using ansible
  - If role provision tasks are set to none the option list doesn't present
  - Filtering for Platform Field on Workflow Not Working
-- Nutanix: Hypervisor stats no longer sync
  - Checkbox option type value defaults to NULL instead of off on load.
  - Existing backup job not found
  - Service plan name doesn‚Äôt refresh after reconfigure
  - Users with "view" on backup perms shown Delete options for failed executions
  - VCD 10 - Virtual Images not syncing
  - VMware: Bulk datastore assignment to tenants
  - Amazon | Backup and Restore new instance failure when using public image on "EC2 Instance" instance type
  - Azure | Backup and Restore new instance failure when using "Microsoft Azure" instance type
  - Storage bucket duplication for Public clouds
  - Disk layout changes on APP provisioning when selecting different layouts
  - NSX-V Sync Issue: Cloning VM template while provisioning instance is expecting property "uuid"
  - Hidden text fields not refreshed in blueprints
  - NSX-v Load Balancers: Persistence info not updating when set to ‚ÄòNone‚Äô on edit